mfahad24/Calendar-App/README.md

 ## Features

-- Displays a calender view for the month of July 2022
+- Displays a calender view for the year of 2022
 - Visual representations of the current, scheduled and unscheduled day(s)
 - Ability to click on a scheduled day to view the single event on that day
-- Legend to help the user identify the different tile colors

 ## Future Features

 - Ability to add events
 - Ability for empty event detail popups to show "No event details" text
-- Ability to view event type and/or description on each scheduled day on calendar view
-- Ability to view and scroll through all months of the year
 - Integration of the frontend with a backend so data can be saved, accessed and deleted

 ## Screenshots

 ![Calendar App](CalendarApp.PNG)